Chemoinformatics/InnerOuterRNN/Inner/readme.md

   --max_epochs

-      Number of epochs to run the training for
+      Number of epochs to run the training for.

   --batch_size